jspong/jspong.github.io/resume.md

 _Developed first Scalable and Reusable Integration Test Infrastructure for the Android Marketplace._

-* Wrote, Maintained, and executed Integration Tests for the Android Marketplace using Java and Selenium
+* Wrote, Maintained, and Executed Integration Tests for the Android Marketplace using Java and Selenium.
 * Designed API for Integration Tests and Refactored it into Existing Legacy Framework to allow all Developers to Create More Reliable and Scalable Tests.